youssef-el1/Learn-Language-/README.md

 # Learn-Language-
 Development of a chat application to learn a foreign language (French, Spanish, English) with JAVA , Android Studio and Firebase by using dictionary and check speller
+You can install the app using the apk